Hi! Welcome to my Blog!

 I am the Physio Detective... but I am not the only one.
 There are lots of great physiotherapists around the world.

 The purpose of this blog is to share what I have learned from many different sources and to make this information available to everyone.

-I have a B.App.Sc in physiotherapy from the University of Sydney, a Masters Degree in Manual Therapy from The University of Western Australia and hopefully soon the 8th Specialist Musculoskeletal Physiotherapist in my state (NSW).
+I have a B.App.Sc in physiotherapy from the University of Sydney, a Masters Degree in Manual Therapy from The University of Western Australia and I have taken part in the Musculoskeletal Specialization training.